cqframework/mct-ig/input/pagecontent/technical-requirements.md

 2. responds to request for data elements mandated in the USCD v1
 3. enables access to patient-level data across a patient population.

-DQMs will allow eligible providers and hospitals to seamlessly exchange patient and population level data for the calculation and reporting of quality measure scores, using a measure calculation tool (MCT).
+DQMs will allow eligible providers and hospitals to seamlessly exchange patient and population level data for the calculation and reporting of quality measure scores, using a Measure Calculation Tool (MCT).

-An MCT is an open-source, end-to-end software platform, designed to interface with eligible hospital and clinicians FHIR API, gather data requirements for measure calculation from a knowledge repository, request and validate data from a provider API, calculate measure score(s) using clinical query language, and produce electronic report(s).
-CMS has contracted Yale-CORE to orchestrate the development of an early MCT prototype and demonstrate its ability to calculate a measure score for single-FHIR specified measures.
+An MCT is an open-source, end-to-end software platform, designed to interface with eligible hospital and clinicians FHIR API, gather data requirements for measure calculation from a knowledge repository, request and validate data from a provider API, calculate measure score(s) using Clinical Quality Language, and produce electronic report(s).
+CMS has contracted Yale-CORE to orchestrate the development of an early MCT prototype and demonstrate its ability to calculate a measure score for single FHIR-specified measure.

 _Objective_